PiotrRut/MS-Azure-Manager/README.md

 In order to download blobs, you will need the same account information as for the "List blobs" function, so your `connection URI` and your `SAS`. **You should however allow all three of the resource types to access your `SAS` (service, container, object) when generating it.**

-All downloads are automatically saved in to `src/downloads` and the program will create this directory if it doesn't exist.
-This can also be changed by modifying `download_dir` from within the code.
+All downloads are automatically saved in to `src/downloads`, and the program will create this directory if it doesn't exist.
+You can change the output directory by editing `download_dir`.

 To download _all blobs_ in a container of your choice, you can run: